ayutaz/SongBloom/README.md

 - output-dir: Dir where the output audio saved;
 - n-samples: How many audios will be generated for each input term;
 - output-format: Audio output format (flac/wav/mp3; mp3 requires FFmpeg backend);
+- ckpt-path: Use a fine-tuned Lightning checkpoint instead of the base model;
+- use-lora: Enable LoRA modules when loading a fine-tuned checkpoint;

 ## Mac Silicon